StevenSYS/ESMake/README.md

 # [ESMake](https://github.com/StevenSYS/ESMake)

-A program that helps with making errors strings and enums the way I do it
+Program that helps with making errors strings and enums the way I do it

 | Legend | Meaning                     |
 | ------ | --------------------------- |